 Zonta International is a global organization of executives and professionals working together to advance the status of women worldwide through service and advocacy.
 The Zonta Club of Cape Girardeau, a chartered club of Zonta International, is dedicated to advancing the status of women worldwide through community service projects and contribution.
 The Cape Girardeau Club supports Zonta International with one-third of the club’s fund-raising dollars going to these projects, and we have raised more than $270,000 for contributions to community and international projects.

-Among our projects is the annual Women of Achievement Luncheon which helps raise funds for the many service projects we sponsor, including the Southeast Missouri Network Against Sexual Violence, the Safe House for Women, the Vision House of Cape Girardeau and First Call for Help, just to name a few.
+Among our projects is the annual Women of Achievement Luncheon which helps raise funds for the many service projects we sponsor, including the Safe House for Women, Cape Adult Education & Literacy Program, SEMO Walk for Women, Crisis Aid International and First Call for Help, just to name a few.

 The best way to begin exploring Zonta is to attend a monthly meeting so you can get acquainted with a fantastic group of professional women and so you can learn more about our club and the organization.
 There are several important criteria for membership:

 ATTENDANCE: Monthly meetings are held the first Tuesday of each month at 6 p.m. at The Plaza by Ray's, 3257 William Street, (unless otherwise noted).
 We typically begin gathering around 5:30 for an informal meet and greet prior to the meeting.
 As a classified service organization, our international bylaws require regular attendance.
 However, we realize that personal and business conflicts may arise which, with advance notice, can result in an excused absence.
 Members receive an e-mail each month and we ask that they respond to indicate whether or not they will attend the regularly scheduled meeting and whether or not they will need childcare.
 The meeting includes dinner and a business meeting and ususally lasts about an hour and a half.